Bruises after a fall are usually harmless, but seek medical help if swelling, severe pain, or unusual symptoms appear.

 When to worry about a bruise after a fall on sensitive areas?

 Bruises on the head, face, or near joints should be monitored closely.
-These areas are more vulnerable, and bruising accompanied by dizziness, numbness, or limited mobility warrants prompt medical attention.
+These areas are more vulnerable, and bruising accompanied by dizziness, numbness, vomiting, or limited mobility warrants prompt medical attention.

 When to worry about a bruise after a fall if you take blood thinners?